MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 To update your extension on the store, complete the following steps.

-1. Navigate to your [developer dashboard][MicrosoftPartnerCenter] and choose the extension that you wish to update.
+1. Navigate to your [developer dashboard][MicrosoftPartnerCenter] and select the extension that you want to update.
 1. Update either the extension package or the metadata of the extension.
 If you update the extension package, ensure that you increase the version in the manifest file.
-1. After you make the changes, choose **Save** > **Publish** to update your extension listing, and start the certification process.
+1. After you make the changes, select **Save** > **Publish** to update your extension listing, and start the certification process.
 1. After the `Status` column displays `In the store`, your extension update is available on the Microsoft Edge Add-ons store.

 After your extension has been initially published, you will be able to update it programmatically by [Using the Microsoft Edge Add-ons API][UsingAddonsAPI] (a proposal out for review).